references

 Roof area: approx. 1200m2

-After we were commissioned to carry out an investigation, it became apparent that all of the structure's nodes were only partially load-bearing.
-Based on these findings, imminent danger was determined, necessitating the immediate closure and scaffolding of the entire inner courtyard.
-Our company then conducted a comprehensive inventory and laboratory tests and developed a new renovation strategy, which was successfully implemented to ensure the structural repair.
-As part of the renovation measures, we developed a prototype to clarify the profiles.
-Four new, state-of-the-art profiles were used and integrated into the new structural design.
-The original structure of the glass dome resembles a post-and-beam construction, with the nodes securing the clamping plate of the outer pane using centered bolts.
-Special tensioning cables are used on the interior, which are held in position by custom-made guide plates.
-The glass dome is made of Sentry high-performance laminated glass with a stepped structure, which was specially designed in close collaboration with the German company GSK.
-A particular challenge and at the same time a special feature of the dome lies in its individuality: almost every panel has its own dimensions and is manufactured as a single piece, which underlines the uniqueness and precision of this project.
+Following our commission to investigate, it was determined that all structural nodes were only partially load-bearing.
+Based on these findings, imminent danger was identified, necessitating the immediate closure and scaffolding of the entire courtyard.
+Our company subsequently conducted a comprehensive inventory and laboratory tests, and developed a new remediation strategy, which was successfully implemented to ensure the structural repair.
+As part of the remediation measures, we developed a prototype to clarify the profiles.
+Four new profiles, representing the latest technological advancements, were used and integrated into the new structural design.
+The original structure of the glass dome resembles a post-and-beam construction, in which the nodes are secured to the pressure plate of the outer pane by centered bolts.
+Special tension cables are used on the inner side, held in position by custom-made guide plates.
+The glass dome consists of Sentry high-performance laminated glass with a stepped structure, specially designed in close collaboration with the German company GSK.
+A particular challenge and at the same time a special feature of the dome lies in its individuality: Almost every disc has its own dimensions and is manufactured as a custom piece, which underlines the uniqueness and precision of this project.

 Christianeum hamburg

-Due to the building's architectural significance, it was of utmost importance to preserve the exterior structure of the Christinaneum unchanged.
-The historic preservation requirements and the stringent requirements for the renovation of the façade posed a particular challenge.
-To meet these requirements, special profiles were developed and precisely manufactured, allowing the design features of the building to be combined with current technical standards.
+Due to the building's architectural significance, it was of utmost importance to preserve the Christinaneum's external structure unchanged.
+The requirements of historic preservation, as well as the stringent demands of the facade's renovation, presented a particular challenge.
+To meet these demands, special custom profiles were developed and precisely manufactured, making it possible to combine the building's design features with current technical standards.

-Another important aspect was carrying out the renovation work during ongoing school operations.
-Our company therefore carefully planned to ensure school operations continued without interruption and to complete the work efficiently and on time.
+Another important aspect was carrying out the renovation work while school was in session.
+Our company therefore planned carefully to maintain uninterrupted school operations and to complete the work efficiently and on schedule.

-To optimally supply the classrooms with fresh air, innovative tilt-and-drop top-hung windows with integrated, concealed electric drives were developed and installed.
-This solution combines functional modernity with an unobtrusive design that meets the building's architectural requirements.
+To ensure optimal fresh air supply to the classrooms, innovative tilt-and-turn windows with integrated, concealed electric drives were developed and installed.
+This solution combines functional modernity with an unobtrusive design that meets the architectural requirements of the building.

-With this project, we underline our expertise in carrying out sophisticated renovation measures on listed buildings that meet both the high aesthetic requirements and the functional needs of our clients.
+With this project, we underline our competence in carrying out demanding renovation measures on listed buildings that meet both the high aesthetic requirements and the functional needs of our customers.

 Rathauspavillons Hamburg

-The two separate steel structures, each with a 12 x 42 m covered area, were erected in 1982.
-The roof consists of large barrel vaults interspersed with numerous small arcades or secondary barrel vaults.
-The facade of the arcade had suffered significant damage after 40 years.
+The two separate steel structures, each with a 12 x 42 m covered footprint, were erected in 1982.
+The roof design consists of large barrel vaults, pierced by numerous smaller arcades and secondary barrel vaults.
+After 40 years, the arcade facade showed significant damage.

-The challenge of the two pavilions lies in their individuality.
-The steel Uk exhibits significant deformations, which made it difficult to bring the attachment profiles to a uniform size, especially at the intersections between the side domes and the large longitudinal dome.
-This required a great deal of patience and technical adjustments.
+The challenge with the two pavilions lies in their individuality – the steel structure exhibits significant deformations, which made it difficult to bring the attachment profiles, especially at the junctions between the side domes and the large longitudinal dome, to a uniform dimension.
+This required considerable patience and technical adjustments.

-In coordination with the monument protection office, we developed a new support structure.
+In consultation with the heritage preservation office, we developed a new support structure.

-To bring the glass domes up to the latest state-of-the-art standards while maintaining aesthetic integrity, we developed new mullion profiles.
-The mullion profiles feature a unique fin design, which is attached to the substructure with a U-shaped piece featuring a slot for height adjustment using screws and nuts.
-This compensated for the height differences and created the effect of the façade floating slightly, standing out from the substructure.
+To bring the glass domes up to modern technological standards while maintaining aesthetic appeal, we developed new mullion profiles.
+The unique feature of these profiles is their integrated fin, which is attached to the substructure with a U-shaped piece featuring a slot for height adjustment using screws and nuts.
+This compensates for height differences and creates the effect of the facade appearing to float slightly and stand out from the substructure.

-Due to the many nodes between the side domes and the large longitudinal dome, 55% of the total 3500 panes are shaped panes and therefore had to be specially measured, traced and manufactured.
+Due to the many nodes between the lateral and the large longitudinal dome, 55% of the total 3500 discs are shaped discs and therefore had to be specially measured, redrawn and manufactured.

 Seizhalle - Wesperloh School